 This walking-only, 18-hole par-3 course in La Quinta engages players of all levels, and despite a dearth of distance, will undoubtedly test the novice golfer.
 Though the big clubs will stay in the bag, bunkering on every hole and water hazards on nine holes ensure that newcomers and mid-handicappers alike enjoy a great round across the Ted Robinson design.

-Among Greater Palm Springs’ most unique golf properties thanks to a wide-open, sprawling layout, the pair of John Fought-designed courses at Cimarron Golf Resort in Cathedral City make for a unique day of play under the watch of the surrounding San Jacinto Mountains.
-For beginners, a round on the executive, par-55 Pebble Course (17 par-3s and one par-4) presents a great way to hone in those lofted irons while navigating around greens with true character.
+Among one of the most unique golf courses in Greater Palm Springs thanks to a wide-open, sprawling layout, the pair of John Fought-designed courses at Cimarron Golf Resort in Cathedral City make for a unique day of play under the watch of the surrounding San Jacinto Mountains.
+For beginners, a round on the executive, par-55 Pebble Course (17 par-3s and one par-4) presents a great way to hone in on those lofted irons while navigating around greens with true character.

 Carding almost 3,000 yards across the sporty grounds and presenting a host of water features, the attractive, 18-hole North Course from architects Schmidt-Curley creates an earnest challenge of mid-iron play in Indio.
 Newcomers and mid-level players alike will get all they can handle with 10 holes playing at a minimum of 160 yards.